Community Priorities Drive Smart One Water Long-Range Investment Decisions

 The team evaluated surface water quality and wastewater and stormwater program data to develop a comprehensive understanding of existing conditions.
 This review identified important programmatic needs and data gaps that must be addressed to effectively meet long-term environmental and regulatory goals.
-In addition, the team conducted a comprehensive water quality assessment, characterized current conditions, and established water quality priorities.
+In addition, the team conducted a comprehensive water quality assessment, characterised current conditions, and established water quality priorities.

 Develop a Community Outreach Program

 Community input directly informed development of the IMP alternatives.
 The team implemented a targeted program to obtain input, review alternatives, discuss affordability, and identify decision criteria.
-The team used the triple-bottom-line approach to characterize outreach results and develop weighted objectives that captured the community’s social, economic, and environmental goals.
+The team used the triple-bottom-line approach to characterise outreach results and develop weighted objectives that captured the community’s social, economic, and environmental goals.